ddouble/bsie/README.md

 IE6   **Notice:** : call $.bootstrapIE6(el) for every new html snippet (for ajax html content)
 ```
 /**
- * make elements in container el are compatible with IE6
+ * make elements in container el to be compatible with IE6
  */
 $.bootstrapIE6(el)
 ```